bmvdgeijn/WASP/CHT/README.md

 Choosing dispersion parameters
 ------

-One of the dispersion parameters is estimated for each region using maximum likelhood.
-The other two parameters are fixed across regions and must be specified on the command line.
-The new version of the software will estimate these parameters from the data, however this is not implemented in the current version.
-To use the current version of the code it is necessary to run it using several combinations of dispersion parameters, and choose the values that give well-calibrated (uniformly distributed) p-values when the test is run on permuted genotypes (i.e. p-values that follow the expectation line in a QQ-plot).
-One of the command line options (-s) runs the test on permuted genotypes.
+There are three dispersion parameters.
+One dispersion parameter is estimated separately for each region when the CHT is run.
+The other two parameters are estimated across all regions, and can be considered hyperparameters.
+They are estimated before running the CHT using the scripts `fit_as_coefficients.py` and `fit_bnb_coefficients.py`.
+We suggest running the CHT on permuted data and visualizing the results with a quantile-quantile plot to ensure that the test is working properly.
+If the permutations do not follow the null distribution, this may indicate that the dispersion parameters have not been accurately estimated.
+In this case, the user may manually set the overdispersion parameters or adjust the p-values according to the permuted distribution.
+One of the command line options (`-s`) runs the test on permuted genotypes.

 Contact